 Ilya Y. Shadrin, Brian W. Allen, Ying Qian, Christopher P. Jackman, Aaron L. Carlson, Mark E. Juhas, Nenad Bursac.
 “Cardiopatch platform enables maturation and scale-up of human pluripotent stem cell-derived engineered heart tissues.”
 Nature Communications, 2017; 8 (1).
 Link to article in Nature.

 Diagnosis, Treatment, and Advice: This article is intended for informational and educational purposes only and is not a substitute for qualified, professional medical advice.
 The opinions and information stated in this article should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 Consult a qualified and licensed physician for the diagnosis and treatment of any and all medical conditions.
-Experimental heart patch therapies carry a much higher risk than FDA-approved ones.
+Experimental heart patch or other stem cell therapies carry a much higher risk than FDA-approved ones.
 Dial 9-1-1, or an equivalent emergency hotline number, for all medical emergencies.
 As well, consult a licensed, qualified physician before changing your diet, supplement or exercise programs.

 Photos, Endorsements, & External Links: This article is not intended to endorse organizations, companies, or their products.
 Links to external websites, mention or depiction of company names or brands, are intended for illustration only and do not constitute endorsements.